marcelrf/karenzathegame/README.md

 **2.4 The card’s requisite pose**

-It’s a small drawing of the board (with the tokens on it) displayed in the low half of the card.
+It’s a small drawing of the board (with some tokens on it) displayed in the low half of the card.
 It represents the pose in which the warrior must be in order to perform the technique.
-That means: to be able to play a card, the tokens in the board must be placed like in the card’s requisite pose!
+That means: to be able to play a card, the tokens in the board must be placed as specified in the card’s requisite pose!
 [DRAWING]

 **2.5 The sword trajectory**